electricjones/electricjones.github.io/_posts/2024-01-03-learning-out-loud.md

 ### Keeping Track of Revisions
 {: .article_subtitle }
 One of the best parts about sharing your work before its fully complete is that others get to see the process of creation.
-This works best when the learners can see previous revisions of the various components.
+This works best when learners can see previous revisions.
 This could be a changelog or revisions document.
-I plan to just use git (as on this page)
+I plan to just use git (as on this page).
-{: .article_paragraph }

-### Publishing Polished Material
-{: .article_subtitle }
-While Learning Out Loud is certainly less of a polished experience, its still important for the published material to be coherent and clean.
 {: .article_paragraph }

 ### Publishing Genuine Experiences